jouir/pgterminate/README.md

 pgterminate -help
 ```

-# Filtering users
+# Filters

-`pgterminate` is able to include or exclude users from being terminated.
+`pgterminate` is able to include or exclude from being terminated:
+- users
+- databases

 ## Configuration

 ### List

-Arguments `-include-user` or `-exclude-user` can be used multiple times for multiple users:
+The following arguments can be used called multiple times:
+- `-include-user`
+- `-exclude-user`
+- `-include-database`
+- `-exclude-database`

+Example:

 ```
 pgterminate -include-user user1 -include-user user2
 ```

-Or in configuration file:
+Or in configuration file (mind the plural form):

 ```
 include-users:
   user1
   user2
 ```
-Same applies for `-exclude-user` (argument) and `exclude-users` (file).

 ### Regexes

 Regexes can be configured:

 ```
 pgterminate -include-users-regex "(user1|user2)"
 ```

 Or in configuration file:

 ```
 include-users-regex: "(user1|user2)"
 ```

-Same applies for `-exclude-users-regex` (argument) and `exclude-users-regex` (file).

-## Include users

-When include users list or regex is set, `pgterminate` will focus on included users only.
-It could terminate excluded users if any.
-If you want to exclude users, use exclude options only.

-## Exclude users

-When exclude users list or regex is set and no include option is set, `pgterminate` will terminate all sessions except excluded users.

-# Filtering databases

-Similar to users, `pgterminate` is able to filter sessions by database.
-The same set of options are available if you replace `user` by `database` (ex: `-include-user` to `-include-database` and so on).
+## Inclusion and exclusion priority

+Include filters are applied before exclude filters.
+If a user or a database is
+both in the include and exclude filters, the user or database will be ignored
+by `pgterminate`.

 # Listeners